lgrahl/saltyrtc-meta/Task-RelayedData.md

 not wish to encode messages with MessagePack, they can be transmitted using MessagePack binary or string value types.

-A task who sends a 'data' message SHALL set the *d* field to whatever data the user application provided.
-The name is an abbreviation that stands for "data" and has been chosen to reduce the message overhead.
+A task who sends a 'data' message SHALL set the *p* field to whatever data the user application provided.
+The name is an abbreviation that stands for "payload" and has been chosen to reduce the message overhead.

-A receiving task SHALL validate that the *d* field is set.
-It MUST pass that data to the user application.
+A receiving task SHALL validate that the *p* field is set.
+It MUST pass the payload inside that field to the user application.

 ```
 {
   "type": "data",
-  "d": ...
+  "p": ...
 }
 ```